NextGenTel/akka-tools/README.md

 Changelog
 ----------------------------

+Version 1.0.4-SNAPSHOT (Not released yet)

+* Fixing regression in 1.0.3 caused by 'successHandler is now executed at the right time' - Now inbound DM cleanup is performed AFTER success-handler has been executed

 Version 1.0.3 - 18/11-2015

 * Improved default idleTimeout - It is now calculated based on redeliverInterval and warnAfterNumberOfUnconfirmedAttempts